It’s Apple’s old school smartphone. So, does its classic design still stack up? Read our iPhone 8 review now to find out.

 How does iPhone 8 compare against other Apple iPhones?

-The iPhone 14 and iPhone 14 Pro offer better overall specs and a newer design.
-However, they cost almost three times as much.
+The iPhone 15 and iPhone 15 Pro offer better overall specs and a newer design.
+However, they come at a much, much dearer price.

-The iPhone 8 remains a really solid option for those who want an Apple smartphone without having to break the bank.
-Its design still feels premium, while its support for iOS 16 really sets it apart from its Android contemporaries.
+The iPhone 8 is a solid option for those who want an Apple smartphone without having to break the bank.
+However, its longevity has finally run out, as it no longer supports the latest iOS.